Beffyman/AspNetCore.Client/README.md

     - Requires a reference to [Microsoft.AspNetCore.Blazor](https://www.nuget.org/packages/Microsoft.AspNetCore.Blazor/) inside the client project
 - IncludeHttpOverride
   - You will be required to provide the service registration for `IHttpOverride`.
+  - If the `IHttpOverride` implementation returns a HttpResonseMessage, the actual http call will be ignored and the returned value will be used.
   - Allows for overrides to a separate service that will check to see if a HttpResponseMessage can be provided by it instead so it doesn't need to make the http call.
   - Useful if you want to intercept a request before it goes out depending on internal flags, etc.
   - Can be used with mocking